Redot-Engine/redot-proposals/README.md

-# Godot Improvement Proposals
+# Redot Improvement Proposals

-This repository serves as the central hub for proposing, discussing, and reviewing new features and enhancements in Godot Engine.
+This repository serves as the central hub for proposing, discussing, and reviewing new features and enhancements in Redot Engine.
 While there exists some leeway, most changes made to the engine must go through the proposal process first.
-The goal is to determine whether the suggestion makes sense for the majority of Godot users, and to figure out the best approach to implement it.
+The goal is to determine whether the suggestion makes sense for the majority of Redot users, and to figure out the best approach to implement it.

 As such, everyone is welcome to participate in ongoing discussions, or start